mei-friend/mei-friend.github.io/pages/quickstart.md

 * From the Web, via `File->Open URL`
 * From GitHub, through the GitHub (available via `Login`)

-{% include alert.html type="info" title="Regardless of the location type, mei-friend runs locally on your machine &ndash; your data remains on your device and will never be submitted to our server." %}
+{% include alert.html type="info" title="mei-friend runs on your machine, not on our server!" content="Regardless of the location type, mei-friend runs locally on your machine &ndash; your data remains on your device and will never be submitted to our server." %}

 For now, let's open a local file.
 For the purposes of this exercise, please download [this sample MEI file]({{ site.baseurl }}/assets/mei/example.mei).